lucaspercisi/yelp-fake-reviews-ptbr/README.md

 - **Modeling:** Implementation and testing of various machine learning models, including Random Forest, SVC, XGBoost, among others.
 - **Cross-Validation:** Using 5-fold cross-validation to evaluate the models.

+---

+## Hardware and Software Configurations
+The experiments were conducted on the following system configuration:
+- **Processor:** AMD Ryzen 5 2600 with six cores and twelve threads, base frequency of 3.4 GHz.
+- **Memory:** 24 GB DDR4 RAM, dual-channel mode.
+- **Software Environment:**
+  - Anaconda (version 2.5.1)
+  - Spyder Integrated Development Environment (IDE) version 5.4.3
+  - Python version 3.11.5

+Detailed replication instructions and additional configuration files are provided in the repository.

+---

 ## Results
 The results demonstrate the effectiveness of the models in distinguishing between genuine and fake reviews, with detailed analyses available in the repository.
+Highlights include the integration of textual and behavioral features, which significantly enhanced classification accuracy.

+---

 ## Contributions
 Contributions are always welcome!
 If you have suggestions to improve this project, feel free to open a pull request or an issue.

+---

 ## Contact
 - **Lucas Percisi** - lucas_percisi@hotmail.com.br